hyperledger/fabric/docs/source/test_network.md

     Flags:
     Used with network.sh up, network.sh createChannel:
-    -ca <use CAs> -  Use Certificate Authorities to generate network crypto material -c <channel name> - Name of channel to create (defaults to "mychannel") -s <dbtype> - Peer state database to deploy: goleveldb (default) or couchdb -r <max retry> - CLI times out after certain number of attempts (defaults to 5) -d <delay> - CLI delays for a certain number of seconds (defaults to 3) -i <imagetag> - Docker image tag of Fabric to deploy (defaults to "latest") -cai <ca_imagetag> - Docker image tag of Fabric CA to deploy (defaults to "latest") -verbose - Verbose mode
+    -ca - Use Certificate Authorities to generate network crypto material -bft - Use Orderers with consensus type BFT (Not available in Fabric v2.x) -c <channel name> - Name of channel to create (defaults to "mychannel") -s <dbtype> - Peer state database to deploy: goleveldb (default) or couchdb -r <max retry> - CLI times out after certain number of attempts (defaults to 5) -d <delay> - CLI delays for a certain number of seconds (defaults to 3) -verbose - Verbose mode

     Used with network.sh deployCC
     -c <channel name> - Name of channel to deploy chaincode to -ccn <name> - Chaincode name.
-    -ccl <language> - Programming language of the chaincode to deploy: go (default), java, javascript, typescript -ccv <version>  - Chaincode version.
+    -ccl <language> - Programming language of the chaincode to deploy: go, java, javascript, typescript -ccv <version>  - Chaincode version.
 1.0 (default), v2, version3.x, etc -ccs <sequence>  - Chaincode definition sequence.
 Must be an integer, 1 (default), 2, 3, etc -ccp <path>  - File path to the chaincode.